CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Haproxy/README.md

 * Playbook can remove all old confs before deploy another one
 * Playbook basically install a Reverse Proxy SSL SecOptions Load Balancer

+### 2023-12-16: System users

+* Role can now use system users and address groups
+* Updated with 10 years cert

 ## Authors

 * Lord Robin Crombez